 Our final game was a basic ring toss that I made from a recycled paper towel roll.
 I wrapped the paper towel roll in red and white duct tape, and then I hot glued it to piece of canvas.
 I made rings from several pipe cleaners wrapped together.

 All of our carnival games were easy and inexpensive... but they were also awesome and lots of fun!
 You can download all the red and white carnival signs that I designed here.
-Which games would your little ones enjoy?
+Which carnival games would your kids enjoy?

 Gina Bell (aka East Coast Mommy)

 PS (Here is the link to all the other DIY carnival party details.)

 Follow East Coast Mommy on Facebook for more easy and inexpensive ideas for family fun.